Our campaign

 What we want

 Americans abroad already pay taxes in the countries where they live.
-Citizens living outside the United States.
 They shouldn’t also have to declare their non-U.S. income in the United States or face tax or financial discrimination or unfair and disproportionate penalties for maintaining bank and investment accounts outside the United States.

-We want to end Citizenship-Based Taxation and all the unfairness, high costs and hassles it imposes on Americans abroad!
+We want to end Citizenship-Based Taxation and all the discrimination, high costs and hassles it imposes on Americans abroad!

-This campaign unites all Americans abroad who want equal treatment with U.S. residents by allowing them to pay Residence-Based Taxes—just like the citizens of every other developed country in the world.
+This campaign unites all Americans abroad who want equal treatment with U.S. residents by allowing them to pay taxes based on residence and source—just like the citizens of every other free country in the world.

 What is Residence-Based Taxation?